 The learn more about the Nationwide House Energy Rating Scheme (NatHERS), with its star classifications click here. http://www.nathers.gov.au/

-Good passive design is critical to achieving a lifetime of thermal comfort, low energy bills and low greenhouse gas emissions.
+Good passive home construction and design is critical to achieving a lifetime of thermal comfort, low energy bills and low greenhouse gas emissions.